isomerpages/moe-yishuninnovajc/_2024-orientation/Frequently Asked Questions.md

 </ul>
 <p>Students may refer to the Orientation e-booklet for more information regarding
 the price and support for students on FAS.</p>
-<p>information regarding the price and support for students on FAS.</p>